 Download Practice Workbook

-How to Reference Worksheet Name in Formula in Excel
+4 Ways to Reference Worksheet Name in Excel Formula

 2. Reference Worksheet Name with Spaces or Punctuation Characters

 Alternatively, this method considers the case where there are spaces or punctuation characters in between the names of the worksheets.
 In this case, let’s assume the “January and February Sales” worksheets.
 Now we want to extract the “Sales” data from the two worksheets and return the “Total Sales” in another worksheet.